 Scientists have found few risk factors that make someone more likely to develop testicular cancer.
-Even if someone has one or more risk factors for this disease, it’s impossible to know for sure how much that risk factor contributes to developing the cancer.
-Also, most boys and men with testicular cancer do not have any of the known risk factors.
+Most boys and men with testicular cancer don't have any of the known risk factors.
 Risk factors for testicular cancer include:

 Most of the time, undescended testicles continue moving down into the scrotum during the child’s first year of life.
-If the testicle has not descended by the time a child is a year old, it probably won’t go down on its own.
-Sometimes a surgical procedure known as orchiopexy is needed to bring the testicle down into the scrotum.
+If the testicle hasn't descended by the time a child is a year old, it probably isn’t going to do it on its own.
+Sometimes a surgical procedure known as orchiopexy is needed to move the testicle down into the scrotum.

 The risk of testicular cancer might be a little higher for men whose testicle stayed in the abdomen as opposed to one that has descended at least partway.
-If cancer does develop, it is usually in the undescended testicle, but about 1 out of 4 cases occur in the normally descended testicle.
-Because of this, some doctors conclude that cryptorchidism doesn’t actually cause testicular cancer but that there is something else that leads to both testicular cancer and abnormal positioning of one or both testicles.
+If cancer does develop, it's usually in the undescended testicle, but about 1 out of 4 cases occur in the normally descended testicle.
+Because of this, some doctors conclude that cryptorchidism doesn’t actually cause testicular cancer, but that there's something else that leads to both testicular cancer and abnormal positioning of one or both testicles.

-Orchiopexy may reduce the risk of testicular cancer if it is done when a child is younger, but it is not as clear if it is helpful if the child is older.
+Orchiopexy may reduce the risk of testicular cancer if it's done when a child is younger, but it's not as clear if it's helpful if the child is older.
 The best time to do this surgery is not clear.
-Experts in the United States recommend that orchiopexy be done soon after the child’s first birthday for reasons (such as fertility) that are not related to cancer.
+Experts in the United States recommend that orchiopexy be done soon after the child’s first birthday for reasons that aren't related to cancer (such as fertility).

-Having a close blood relative (father or brother) with testicular cancer increases the risk that you will get it, too.
+Having a father or brother with testicular cancer increases the risk that you will get it, too.
 But only a small number of testicular cancers occur in families.
 Most men with testicular cancer do not have a family history of the disease.